 4 minute read

-Real-time payments (RTPs) are one of our top payment trends in 2023.
-Both consumers and businesses want access to funds more quickly.
-And with RTPs, getting funds happens instantly.
+Real-time payments (RTP) are one of our top payment trends in 2023.
+Consumers, employees and businesses want to get paid more quickly.
+And with RTP, getting funds happens instantly.

 Ruben Salazar, global head of Visa Direct, agrees, "The largest and most important macro trend that we are experiencing in the payments industry today is real-time payments."